jSwords91/llm/README.md

-# llm
+# LLM
-A collection form LLM-based projects
+A collection of LLM-based projects.